 In an email to pv magazine, Vistra Energy noted that their battery would be able to deliver 2,400 MWh of discharge per day – meaning two 1,200 MWh cycles per day, essentially doubling the practical size of the unit.
 The company noted that no battery manufacturer had been chosen for the project yet.

 The Tesla Energy power plant, with proposed location below, is to be built at Moss Landing in a six-acre space, and will also make use of infrastructure previously used for fossil fuel generation.

 The Tesla facility is proposed to be sized at 182.5 MW / 730 MWh – which itself would be the second largest publicly acknowledged energy storage project, behind a 200 MW / 800 MWh flow battery currently under construction in China.
-This is probably the 1 GW battery Elon Musk referenced in a recent earnings call, as reports have suggested that the project contains a utility option to increase the system duration from four to six hours (pv magazine was not able to verify this information by press time).
+This is probably the 1 GW battery Elon Musk referenced in a recent earnings call, as Electrek.co has reported that the project contains a utility option to increase the system duration from four to six hours (this has been confirmed by Tesla in their Q2 earnings call).

 This duration increase would mean an increase in capacity from 730 MWh to 1095 MWh, along with marking an important step forward in duration sizing from the current standard of four hours to six hours.

 Additionally, with this request it appears that PG&E is adding storage well beyond its legal requirements.
 California requires the state’s three investor-owned utilities to procure 1,325 MW of storage by the end of 2020, and PG&E’s share is 580 MW.

 EDIT – Tesla 1GWh+ confirmed